DavidBoja/Landmarks2Anthropometry/README.md

 - Landmarks need to be in millimeters
 - Measurements are in millimteres
 - Z-ax is the height of the person
+- Subject pose needs to be the A-pose
 - The model is trained on CAESAR dataset so the viewpoint of the subject landmarks should be similar to the ones in the CAESAR dataset

 <br>